Teen killed in Richmond was 'well-mannered hero' in to school and sports, mother says

 Police were called to the 2300 block of Afton Avenue in Bellemeade for a report of a person shot just after 4:45 p.m.
 Thursday.

-"He was transported to a local hospital where he succumbed to his injury."

-Teneca Riley called the day her eldest son, Juan, was killed the “worst day.”
+Toneca Riley called the day her eldest son, Jaywan, was killed the “worst day.”

 “I lost my first love, my firstborn, best friend,” Riley said.
 “He grew up with me.
 He’s always been my hero, my protector.”

-Riley said her son died protecting his girlfriend from an abusive situation.
+Riley believes her son died protecting his girlfriend from what she called an abusive situation.

 “All I can hear my baby saying is, he wanted to protect her,” she said.
 “He wanted to help her.
 He was very emotional.
 He was very hurt.”

-Riley remembered her the boy she raised, along with help from "the village" she had as her family, as a caring, loving person.
+Riley remembered the boy she raised, along with help from "the village" in her family, as a caring, loving person.

 "He loved his siblings.
 He loves his animals," she said.
 "He will call on you any day and check in on you, just to hear your voice."